[Updated November 26, 2021]

 Spanning 835 acres, Lake Rabun was the third of six lakes built by Georgia Power (which was then known as the Georgia Railway & Power Company) along the natural course of the Tallulah River to provide hydroelectric power for Atlanta.

 They started filling the lake in 1915, after finishing construction of the Mathis Dam.
-Located at around 1689 feet above sea level, Lake Rabun encompasses 25 miles of shoreline stretching across a 10-mile section of the Tallulah River.
+Located at around 1689 feet above sea level, Lake Rabun encompasses 25 miles of shoreline stretching across a 10-mile section of the river.

 Today, the lake is known as a favorite weekend getaway for some of the state’s more affluent folks.